-The site is square in shape and is located to the north of the village.
+The site is rectangular in shape and is located to the north of the village.
 The site is closely related to the existing built form and a small scale development is unlikely to be prominent or out of context from the surrounding countryside.

 The immediate area is characterised by linear developments and a collection of converted farm buildings next to the original farmhouse.
-A small scale development with an appropriate rural design perhaps incorporating a courtyard style layout is unlikely to detract from the general settlement pattern and rural character of the village.
-An alternative to a courtyard development would be a smaller linear form of frontage development.
+Small scale infill development with an appropriate rural design is unlikely to detract from the general settlement pattern and rural character of the village.

 Access to the site from Stratford Road would appear deliverable, subject to the provision of the necessary visibility splays.
-A rural themed courtyard development would need to ensure satisfactory car parking arrangements in a design and layout which is not dominated by parked cars as this would detract from the rural concept of such a design.
+Any development would need to ensure satisfactory car parking arrangements in a design and layout which is not dominated by parked cars.

 Stratford Road is one of the principal roads running through the village.
-A development of around 6 dwellings will increase traffic in this part of the village but is not likely to be significant in numbers or severe in its impact.

-Any scheme would need to be designed to enable vehicles to enter and leave the site in a forward gear.
-A linear frontage development would be more challenging in this regard.
+A development of 1 or 2 dwellings will increase traffic in this part of the village but is not likely to be significant in numbers or severe in its impact.
+Any scheme would need to be designed to enable vehicles to enter and leave the site in a forward gear would be a requirement.